-Keys Navigation

-Up arrow Moves to the previous field.

-Down arrow Moves to the next field.

-Enter Allows you to select a value in the selected field (if applicable) or follow the link in the field.

-Spacebar Expands or collapses a drop-down list, if applicable.

-Tab Moves to the next focus area.

-NOTE: For the standard graphics browser only.

-Esc Moves to the previous page till you view the main screen.
+Keys Navigation Moves to the previous field.
+Up arrow Down arrow Moves to the next field.
+Enter Selects a value in the selected field (if applicable) or follow the link in the field.
+Expands or collapses a drop-down list, if applicable.
+Spacebar Tab Moves to the next focus area. (i) NOTE: For the standard graphics browser only.
+Esc Moves to the previous page until you view the main screen.
 Pressing Esc in the main screen displays a message that prompts you to save any unsaved changes and restarts the system.

-F1 Displays the System Setup help file.
+Displays the System Setup help file.
+F1